OlekSt/MilestoneProjectOne/README.md

     * The Navigation bar is in a clear font at the bottom right corner of the hero image, on dark background.
 It converts into a vertical menu in mobile view, placed on dark background of the right side of the hero image, so it is very intuitive to use.
 The icons are responsive, changing size when mouse moves over, so a visitor know right away, which link is active.
     * According to convention, the logo links back to the Home Page.

-4. As a potential client, I have easy access to the company's photo, so i can get a good idea of quality and level of expereince.
+4. As a potential client, I have easy access to the company's photo, so I can get a good idea of quality and level of experience.
     * There is easy and intuitive navigation that leads to Projects and Gallery from the Home page.
     * There are pictures on all of the pages of the website.
     * The appealing hero image grabs attention and invites visitors to explore more.